 Once your cookies have fully cooled, make the easy icing by whisking together sifted confectioners’ sugar and a little orange juice.
 Honestly, this might be even easier than the topping for Andes mint chocolate cookies!
 For extra control over the drizzling, I pour the icing into a squeeze bottle, but you certainly don’t have to do this.
 (The same squeeze bottles I use for decorating Christmas sugar cookies with easy cookie icing!)

-Or you can simply dip a fork in the icing and drizzle it over the cooled cookies.
+Or you simply can dip a fork in the icing and drizzle it over the cooled cookies.
+You can also just dip the tops of the cookies in the icing like we do with lemon shortbread cookies.

 Can I use white or dark chocolate instead?
 YES!
 See recipe Note for details.